1995 Chicago heat wave: Weather

 The temperatures soared to record highs in July with the hottest weather occurring from July 12 to July 16.
 The high of 106 °F on July 13 was the second warmest July temperature (warmest being 110 °F set on July 23, 1934) since records began at Chicago Midway International Airport in 1928.
 Nighttime low temperatures were unusually high — in the upper 70s and lower 80s °F (about 26 °C).

 Plotted observed temperatures from O'Hare International Airport.
 Red Lines are daily max temperatures, Blue Lines are daily minimum temperatures, and the Black Line is the July 1960–2016 mean temperature.

-The humidity made a large difference for the heat in this heat wave when compared to the majority of those of the 1930s, 1988, 1976–78 and 1954–56, which were powered by extremely hot, dry, bare soil and/or air masses which had originated in the desert Southwest.
+The humidity made a large difference for the heat in this heat wave when compared to the majority of those of the 1930s, 1954–56, 1976–78, and 1988, which were powered by extremely hot, dry, bare soil and/or air masses which had originated in the desert Southwest.
 Each of the above-mentioned years' summers did have high-humidity heat waves as well, although 1988 was a possible exception in some areas.
 Moisture from previous rains and transpiration by plants drove up the humidity to record levels and the moist humid air mass originated over Iowa previous to and during the early stages of the heat wave.
 Numerous stations in Iowa, Wisconsin, Illinois and elsewhere reported record dew point temperatures above 80 °F with a peak at 90 °F with an air temperature of 104 °F making for a 153 °F heat index reported from at least one station in Wisconsin (Appleton) at 5:00 pm local time on the afternoon of 14 July 1995, a probable record for the Western Hemisphere; this added to the heat to cause heat indices above 130 °F in Iowa and southern Wisconsin on several days of the heat wave as the sun bore down from a cloudless sky and evaporated even more water seven days in a row.
 The heat also caused a series of derechos to move around the high pressure, with 4 derechos occurring over 4 consecutive nights.
 Some areas in Minnesota being hit by 3 over 3 consecutive nights.

 A few days after, the heat moved to the east, with temperatures in Pittsburgh, Pennsylvania reaching 100 °F and in Danbury, Connecticut, 106 °F which is Connecticut's highest recorded temperature.
 North of the border, Toronto, Ontario reached 37 °C, when coupled with record high humidity from the same airmass resulted in its highest ever humidex value of 50 C (122 F).

 Dewpoint records are not as widely kept as those of temperature, however, the dew points during the heat wave were at or near national and continental records.